 UK Premiere: I’ve Been Trying to Tell You

-+ Q&A with Alasdair McLellan, Pete Wiggs and Sarah Cracknell
++ Q&A with Alasdair McLellan, Bob Stanley and Sarah Cracknell

 A beautiful and enveloping nostalgia trip to 1990s Britain.

-We are delighted to announce that Sarah Cracknell and Peter Wiggs will also take part in the Q&A following this screening.
-Bob Stanley will no longer take part in the Q&A.
+We are delighted to announce that Sarah Cracknell will also take part in the Q&A following this screening.
+The later screening at 9pm features a Q&A with Alasdair McLellan, Pete Wiggs and Sarah Cracknell.

 Dir Alasdair McLellan